heygideon/rpi-prescription/api/README.md

 JWT_SECRET="something-random"
 ```

+> [!INFO]
+> If you're not using Neon, you'll need to switch the database adapter in `src/db/index.ts` - learn more [here](https://orm.drizzle.team/docs/get-started-postgresql).
+> You also may not be able to deploy to serverless functions like Netlify (which are cheaper than running your own server)

-Then, run this to set up your db:
+Then, run this to set up your database tables and add some sample data:

 ```
-pnpm db:push
+pnpm db:setup
 ```

-_TODO: seed sample data_

 Finally, run this to start the server: